merenlab/merenlab.org/tutorials/infant-gut/index.md

 ### Inferring taxonomy for metagenomes

 So at this point we don't have any idea about what genomes do we have in this dataset, but anvi'o can make sense of the taxonomic make up of a given metagenome by characterizing taxonomic affiliations of single-copy core genes.
-The details of this scg-taxonomy workflow is described [here]({% post_url anvio/2019-10-08-anvio-scg-taxonomy %}) in greater detail.
+The details of this {% include PROGRAM name="anvi-run-scg-taxonomy" text="scg-taxonomy workflow" %} is described [here]({% post_url anvio/2019-10-08-anvio-scg-taxonomy %}) in greater detail.

 <div class="extra-info" markdown="1">